- Who We Serve

 As a result, you gain a better understanding of customer wants, needs and pain, and opportunities for improvement.
 Because the fact is, most companies that do journey mapping well are also doing the other things well that it takes to become more customer centric.
 So if your organization is among those that don’t yet have this capability, or have begun the process but have yet to truly embrace or leverage it, here are a few stats that might help move things along.

-From Aberdeen Group’s report The CMO Dilemma: Bridging the Gap Between Love and Money, they compare results across a range of key areas for companies with a Customer Journey Management Program versus all other companies.
+In Aberdeen Group’s report The CMO Dilemma: Bridging the Gap Between Love and Money, they compare results across a range of key areas for companies with a Customer Journey Management Program versus all other companies.

 Among other benefits, they found that those companies that embrace journey management enjoy: